shiv19/shiv19.github.io/about.md

 ### More Information

-I'm Studying 8th Semester in Computer Science and Engineering at Acharya Institute of Technology, Bangalore.
+I'm currently working as Lead Software Developer at Bfit Technologies, and Technology and Product Lead at Jyopal Technologies.

 ### Contact me